-In the context of the modeling framework described in equation (1.1) and Figure 1.1, it is possible to consider a working definition of phenotype in terms of the patterns of the dynamics that are present.
-In the simplest case, consisting of operation near equilibrium points, we can look at the effective gain of the different nonlinearities as a measure of which regulatory pathways are "active" in a given state.
+In the context of the modeling framework described in Figure 1.3, it is possible to consider a working definition of phenotype in terms of the patterns of the dynamics that are present.
+In the simplest case, consisting of operation near a single equilibrium point, we can look at the effective gain of the different nonlinearities as a measure of which regulatory pathways are "active" in a given state.
 Consider, for example, labeling each nonlinearity in a system as being either on, off or active.
 A nonlinearity that is on or off represents one in which changes of the input produce very small deviations in the output, such as those that occur at very high or low concentrations in interactions modeled by a Hill function.
 An active nonlinearity is one in which there is a proportional response to changes in the input, with the slope of the nonlinearity giving the effective gain.
-In this setting, the phenotype of the system would consist of both a description of the nominal concentrations of the measurable species (y) as well as the state of each nonlinearity (on, off, active).
+In this setting, the phenotype of the system would consist of both a description of the nonlinearity (on, off, active).